jbellis/jamm/README.md

 # 0.4.0 breaking changes

-The 0.4.0 version comes with speed improvements and support for most recent java versions but also some breaking changes at the API level.
+The 0.4.0 version comes with speed improvements and support for newer java versions but also some breaking changes at the API level.
 * The `MemoryMeter` constructor and the static methods used to configure the different options (`omitSharedBufferOverhead`, `withGuessing`, `ignoreOuterClassReference`, `ignoreKnownSingletons`, `ignoreNonStrongReferences`, `enableDebug`) have been removed.
 Instead `MemoryMeter` instances must be created through a `Builder`.
 * The ability to provide a tracker for visited object has been removed.